css4j/echosvg/MIGRATING_FROM_BATIK.md

    like `ImageTagRegistry.readStream(stream, space)`, now take a `ColorSpace`.
    The legacy ICC color stuff was removed, as it did not produce actual colors outside of the sRGB gamut, is not supported by browsers and was just adding bloat.

+18) Protected method `SVGAbstractTranscoder.createBridgeContext(String)` was
+   deprecated, due to the `version` attribute being dropped from SVG.
+If you wanted to override it, please do that with `createBridgeContext()` and `createSVG12BridgeContext()` instead.
+The former creates a `BridgeContext` which is intended for the current SVG specification, not just 1.1 as in Batik, while the latter produces one for the deprecated 1.2 version.